The Rule of 2 – How Many Words You Should Know (For Every Language Level)

 But first things first.
 If you have no idea what a language level is, refer to Common European Framework of Reference For Language Learning.

 Now back to the rule!
 It is as simple it gets.
 The number of words needed to advance to every level doubles.

 |Language Level||Number of Base Words Needed|

-Why 20%?
+Why up to 20%?
 Because words you choose to learn matter that much!
 If you were to concentrate on words from frequency list, you would definitely have to deduct 20% on higher levels (B1-C2).

-However, if you, for some reason, started learning names of trees or birds, you would have to add 20% on the said levels.
+However, if you, for some reason, started learning names of trees or birds, you would have to add 20% to the said levels.